apache/apisix/docs/en/latest/upgrade-guide-from-2.15.x-to-3.0.0.md

 ##### Static configuration migration

-APISIX is configured to override the default `conf/config-default.yaml` with the contents of custom `conf/config.yaml`, or if a config item item does not exist in `conf/config.yaml`, then use the config item in `conf/config-default.yaml`.
+APISIX is configured to override the default `conf/config-default.yaml` with the contents of custom `conf/config.yaml`, or if a configuration does not exist in `conf/config.yaml`, then use the configuration in `conf/config-default.yaml`.
 In 3.0.0, we adjusted `conf/config-default.yaml`.

-###### Move config items
+###### Move configuration

-From version 2.15.x to 3.0.0, the location of some config items in `conf/config-default.yaml` has been moved.
-If you are using these config items, then you need to move them to the new location.
+From version 2.15.x to 3.0.0, the location of some configuration in `conf/config-default.yaml` has been moved.
+If you are using these configuration, then you need to move them to the new location.

 Adjustment content: